remykarem/remykarem.github.io/books-src/data-structures-and-algorithms-book/src/something/recursion.md

 * passed in -- useful when following together with the traversal

 Apart from passing in nodes, you can also pass other things/nodes.

+### Where do side effects happen?

+At every stack?
+At the leaf?

+### Traversal order

+This might matter in some trees like BST for efficiency (eg. short circuiting).

+It can also play a part in looking for aggregates like mode, grouping duplicates together etc.